Advanced Resource Connector: History

-Availability
+Source code

-ARC is free software available from the NorduGrid public repository, both as binary packages for a variety of Linux systems and source.
-Source code is also openly available from the GitHub repository.
+ARC is free software available from the NorduGrid public repository, both as binary packages for a variety of Linux systems and source, as well as on GitHub.

-Development

 The open source development of the ARC middleware is coordinated by the NorduGrid collaboration.
 Contributions to the software, documentation and dissemination activities are coming from the community and from various projects, such as the EU KnowARC and EMI projects, NDGF, NeIC and various national infrastructure and research projects.

 Versioning

 Between 2011 and 2018 ARC used an Ubuntu-like versioning schema for bundled releases consisting of individual components.
 Individual components have own versioning, corresponding to code tags.
 Version of the core ARC packages is often used instead of the formal release number in everyday communication.
 Starting with ARC6 (2019) version number of the release coincides with that of the tag.

 Standards and interoperability

 ARC implements several Open Grid Forum standards, in particular, JSDL, Glue2, BES, UR/RUS and StAR.